itsmehari/Chrome-Tab-Organiser-Project/docs/architecture.md

 - **`background.js` (Service Worker)**: This is the brain of the extension.
 It runs in the background and handles all core logic.
   - **Message Listener (`chrome.runtime.onMessage`)**: A central router that listens for commands from the popup UI.
   - **Core Logic**: Contains functions for analyzing, grouping, and managing tabs.
 It uses the `chrome.tabs` and `chrome.tabGroups` APIs for all organization tasks.
   - **`groupTabsInChunks(tabs, domain)`**: A reusable function that takes a list of tabs and a domain name.
-It chunks the tabs into groups of 25 and creates a new browser window to contain each group.
+It chunks the tabs into groups and creates a new browser window to contain each group.
+The chunk size is dynamically set to 50 if the total tab count is over 250, otherwise it defaults to 25.
 This is the core of the organization logic.
   - **`organizeTabsForDomain(domain)`**: The function backing the per-domain "Organize" button.
 It finds all ungrouped tabs for a given domain across all windows, and if they exceed a threshold (5), it passes them to `groupTabsInChunks`.
   - **`organizeTabsByDomain()`**: The function for the "Organize All" button.
-It finds all ungrouped tabs across all windows, maps them by domain, and for each domain with more than 5 tabs, passes them to `groupTabsInChunks`.
+It finds all ungrouped tabs across all windows and passes them to `groupTabsInChunks`.
   - **State Management**: Manages settings and the undo/redo stacks in memory, with persistence to `chrome.storage.local`.
   - **`getComprehensiveStats()`**: Calculates a wide range of statistics, including total tabs, windows, groups, audible tabs, and duplicates.
   - **`copyUrlsByDomain(domain)`**: Copies all URLs from a given domain to the clipboard.
 This requires creating a temporary offscreen document (`offscreen.html`) to access the `navigator.clipboard` API, as direct access is not allowed from service workers.